-In respect of 2022, the Board Audit and Risk Committee has reviewed the Company's risk management framework and satisfied itself that it continues to be sound and that Orica is operating with due regard to risk parameters set by the Board.
+In respect of 2023, the Board Audit and Risk Committee has reviewed the Company's risk management framework and satisfied itself that it continues to be sound and that Orica is operating with due regard to risk parameters set by the Board.

-9.2 SUSTAINABILITY RISKS
+9.2 Sustainability risks

-Orica's annual sustainability disclosures provide an overview of our approach and performance relating to economic, social and environmental topics that are of interest to our stakeholders, and where Orica has the greatest ability to create stakeholder value.
+Orica's annual reporting suite provides an overview of our approach and performance relating to economic, social and environmental topics that are of most interest to our stakeholders, and where Orica has the greatest ability to create stakeholder value.
 These topics are informed by a materiality assessment process.